 CONTACT INFORMATION hsd.luc.edu/bioethics/people/john-j-hardt

-John Hardt, Ph.D., is the Vice President and Associate Provost, Mission Integration Loyola University Health System and Health Sciences Division and an Assistant Professor of Bioethics in Loyola's Stritch School of Medicine, and a Faculty Scholar at The University of Chicago’s Program on Medicine and Religion.
+John Hardt, Ph.D., is the Vice President and Associate Provost, Mission Integration Loyola University Health System and Health Sciences Division and an Associate Professor of Bioethics in Loyola's Stritch School of Medicine, and a Faculty Scholar at The University of Chicago’s Program on Medicine and Religion.

 John directs the Catholic concentration in the Neiswanger Institute's graduate programs in bioethics, serves as a course facilitator for Patient Centered Medicine 3 in the medical school curriculum and serves a lecturer in the medical school on issues pertaining to Catholicism and medicine, end-of-life decision-making, and advanced directives.